Paediatric Imaging - Suspected Physical Abuse

 About this course

-This Master's level course aims to equip paediatric imaging practitioners with the relevant skills to enable them to understand the legal complexities involved in the imaging of children with suspected physical injury (SPI).
+This Masters level course aims to equip paediatric imaging practitioners with the relevant skills to enable them to understand the legal complexities involved in the imaging of children with suspected physical abuse (SPA).

-Delivered by lecturers with extensive SPI knowledge and experience, the course will encourage you to develop your professional skills and techniques.
+Delivered by lecturers with extensive SPA knowledge and clinic experience, the course will encourage you to develop your professional skills and techniques.

-The course is distance-based, following an optional attendance of the UWE Bristol SPI study day.
+The course is distance-based, following an optional attendance of the UWE Bristol SPA Study Day.
 Teaching will be delivered through a combination of self-directed and e-learning activities to cover image appraisal, practical tasks and the formation of a portfolio of evidence.

-HCPC Registered Radiographer working in paediatrics on a regular basis (to be determined with the module leader).
+You must be a HCPC registered radiographer working in paediatrics on a regular basis (to be determined with the module leader).